Latex - pros and cons

 Talalay on the other hand is made using a vacuum method that requires less raw material in it's manufacture and results in a foam and cell structure that is more consistent than Dunlop, has a lower density (weight) in comparable levels of softness/firmness, and can be made in softer versions than Dunlop.
 It is also more “lively” and is often preferred over Dunlop in the comfort layers of a mattress.
 In its firmer versions it can also be a very desirable material in support layers as well.

 The softness or firmness of latex can also be varied by changing the amount of raw material used in the core (in the case of Talalay), changing the size, shape and pattern of the pincore holes in the latex, changing the compounding formula used, or by changing the amount of air in the foam and the size of the cells during foaming.
 The holes or "pincores" are used in manufacturing both types of latex to apply heat to the inside of the latex in the mold to cause it to set or cure after it is foamed.
 While the holes are a necessary part of production, the ability to change the qualities or softness of the latex being made by varying their size and shape is a welcome side effect.
-Because of it's heavier denser nature and its high support factor, Dunlop latex is a popular and a very good choice as a support core material and slightly less popular as a comfort layer material however it can be used in both.
+Because of it's heavier denser nature and its high support factor, Dunlop latex is a popular and a very good choice as a support core material and slightly less popular as a comfort layer material however it can be used very effectively in both and this is really a preference issue.

 While both are very durable and not as prone as other foams to premature breakdown and body impressions, even in softer versions, there are many in the industry including one of the largest manufacturers of Talalay latex who believe that in the very softest ILD's, Talalay latex that is made completely of natural rubber may not be quite as durable or resistant to impressions as the blended version.
 This is because Talalay is lighter by nature than Dunlop latex and in ILD's that are very low, blended Talalay may be a preferable choice.
 It is also less expensive than NR Talalay.
 Because of the heavier density of Dunlop latex, blending is not necessary or even desirable in any ILD’s.

 Talalay latex has a high support factor of about 3 and Dunlop is even higher in the range of 4 so between them they offer a range of flexibility and qualities that other foams cannot duplicate (most other foams are less than 3).
 This means that in certain constructions where a softer middle layer is desirable to "help" a thinner comfort layer form a pressure relieving cradle while at the same time becoming firm with deeper compression, they are both a very desirable material.
-Because of this support factor, it is unique in the world of foam and while in the highest qualities (and cost), HR polyfoam may approach the support factor of Talalay (with less of its other qualities), they are not yet at an equal level.
-Latex is especially useful in mattresses that use a "progressive construction" method.
+Because of this support factor and its ability to conform to the shape of the body, it is unique in the world of foam.
+While in the highest quality (and cost) versions, HR polyfoam may approach the support factor of Talalay (with less of its other qualities), they are not yet at an equal level.

-Both natural latex and blended latex are very high quality materials, however purely SBR (synthetic) latex does not have the same high quality and should be avoided.
-While it may still outperform many other foams, compared to the widely available blended and natural latex, it does not measure up.
+Both natural latex and blended latex are very high quality materials.
+100% SBR (synthetic) latex does not usually have the same elasticity, quality or performance as natural or blended latex.
+While blended or synthetic latex will still outperform most other foams, compared to the widely available blended and natural latex, I would be cautious in choosing it over latex that has a higher percentage of natural latex or an all natural latex version although the cost benefits compared to more natural latex can make it an attractive option as well.
+There are some newer synthetic continuous pour Dunlop latex versions that are promising and are being made in softer versions than you would usually find with Dunlop latex.
 Both Talalay and Dunlop latex are suitable for a mattress core and which one is used depends on the overall construction of the mattress and personal preference.
 While they are different, one is not better than the other.
 They are both suitable for use as either a comfort layer material or as a support layer material either by themselves or in combination with any other material.

 It's down side of course is that it is also the most expensive of the commonly used types of foam however with some shopping around and with the help of the forum and the sources on this website ... latex can be purchased for far less than the so called latex mattresses that are sold by many major manufacturers.
 In queen size ... you will begin to see some latex core mattresses with the most "basic" features in the range of $1000 and up and mattresses with latex comfort layers and lower quality cores for even less.